-Instructions: Answer the questions for your school's food allergy management plan.
-If you do not know the answer, check "Research" to remind yourself to find out the answer when you get back to your school.
+Instructions: Answer the questions for your program's food allergy management plan.
+If you do not know the answer, check "Research" to remind yourself to find out the answer when you get back to your program.

-Questions Answers Research
+QUESTIONS ANSWERS RESEARCH

 Procedures for Reading Food Labels

 Who reads labels for food allergens?

 If that person is out, who takes on that responsibility?

 Could substitutes read the labels?

 How often do you read labels for allergens?

-Storing Food L abels
+Storing Fo ood Labels

 Do you keep food labels?

 How long?

 What do you do if you cannot find the food label?

-How do you find ingredient information for food items where the labels are printed on the case, which is thrown away after stocking the shelves?
+How do you find ingredient information for food items where the labels are printed on the case that is thrown away after stocking the shelves?

 Where are food labels stored?

 Procedures for Changes in Food Labels

 What would you do if a substitute product contains a food allergen, the product recipe has changed to contain an allergen, or the product now has an advisory statement?

 What is your chain of command for communicating that a food label now contains a food allergen?

 Who do you tell if you realize that you made a mistake reading a food label and it actually does contain a food allergen?

-Communicating Food Allergy Information

-How does your school district share food allergy information about menu items?
+QUESTIONS ANSWERS RESEARCH Communicating Foo Communicating Food Allergy Information How does your child nutrition program share information about a food allergy on menu items?
 How do you communicate with a parent or guardian requesting additional food allergy information?

-How do you communicate with other school employees, such as the school nurse, principal, or teacher, requesting additional food allergy information?
+How do you communicate with other employees, such as teachers or aides, requesting additional food allergy information?
 If you cannot answer the question, who do you tell that person to contact?